Mohamed-Galdi/laravel-topics/7. Mailing/Mailing.md

 # 9. Queueing Mail

-Since sending email messages can negatively impact the response time of your application, many developers choose to queue email messages for background sending.
+Sending email messages synchronously can slow down your application's response time, especially when handling a high volume of requests.
+Laravel provides built-in support for queuing mail messages, enabling them to be sent in the background to improve application performance.

+## a- Using the `queue` Method

-To queue a mail message, use the `queue` method on the `Mail` facade after specifying the message's recipients:
+To queue an email, you can use the `queue` method on the `Mail` facade after specifying the recipient.
+For example:

 ```php
 Mail::to($request->user())
     ->queue(new OrderShipped($order));
 ```

-This method will automatically take care of pushing a job onto the queue so the message is sent in the background.

-Since this document is not about queues, I suggest you check out this [Laravel Queues documentation](#) to learn more.
+**<u>Why Does This Work?</u>**

+In most cases, sending emails is handled asynchronously.
+To make this process easier, Laravel allows you to queue emails directly without requiring you to create a custom queue job.
+This works because Laravel's `Mailable` class:

+- **Implements the** `**ShouldQueue**` **interface**: This signals to Laravel's queuing system that the mailable should be processed asynchronously.

+- **Uses the** `**Queueable**` **trait**: This provides the necessary logic to handle queuing, including support for custom delays, connections, and queue names.

+When you call the `queue` method, Laravel automatically creates and dispatches a queueable job to send the email.
+You don't need to define a custom job for basic email-sending tasks.

+## b- When to Use Custom Jobs

+While the `queue` method is convenient, creating a custom job to handle email sending may be more appropriate in scenarios where:

+- Additional logic is required alongside sending the email, such as logging, analytics, or database updates.

+- You need granular control over retries, exceptions, or priorities.

+- You want to bundle email sending with other tasks for scalability and modularity.

+Learn more about setting up queues by visiting the [Laravel Queues documentation](https://github.com/Mohamed-Galdi/Laravel-Topics/tree/main/8.%20Laravel%20Queues).